-Utilization of clothing facilitates getting rid of unnecessary clothes, supports the poor and is pro-ecological.
-What challenges, difficulties and opportunities does it produce?
+Utilization of clothes helps to get rid of unnecessary clothes, supports the poor and is an environmentally friendly activity.
+What challenges, difficulties and opportunities does it create?

-We have asked the CEO of Tesso – one of the biggest companies in Poland in clothing recycling – Andrzej Kowalczyk.
+We asked the CEO of Tesso – one of the largest companies in the clothing recycling industry in Poland – Andrzej Kowalczyk.

 How have you come up with the idea for recycling activity?

-From my friend from my studies.
+Thanks to my friend from the university.
 His brother was running such a company.
 In the beginning I was skeptical, but he managed to draw my attention.
 It was 1992.
 I finished my studies, and it wasn’t easy to find a job.
 We went to a second-hand shop to see what it’s like, and then we bought our first product in Poland, in a second-hand wholesale shop.
 We also opened up our first little shop in Sopot, and the adventure started.

 What was it like in the beginning?
 How did you know how to run such a business?

 In the beginning we were more interested in wholesale but after a while we decided to expand our business into retail.
 We looked up to the Western countries because this market had been functioning there for a few years already, while it was still very fresh in Poland.

 We started going to Germany to observe how they do it in the West.
 This trade was still tiptoeing in our country.
 Nobody wanted to have anything to do with that kind of business, some were even embarrassed to work in it.
 I personally had some reservations but I changed my mind, when I saw how much of a success it proves to be abroad.
 Then I thought that it could develop in Poland as well.
 It quickly turned out that it was like hitting the jackpot.
 Our society was poor and needed cheap clothing.
 Nowadays the demand is still present, as a new trend has been established.
 Girls brag about fashionable trophies they found in second-hands.
 Even stars and celebrities go shopping there.

 Tesso is helping children, organizations, the poor.
 How?